Processes need to adapt to the needs of the product and team

-A single Trello board with a few lists as described above works well for most early-stage teams and products.
-As they grow, however, more organizational tools may be necessary.
+A single Trello board with a few lists works well for most early-stage teams and products.
+However, as they grow more organizational tools may be necessary.
 For example, we might want to first add lists to the "Current" board such as:

 - Product Design